 Loons are understandably shy of humans, and prefer open water given their strong swimming skills.
+The best nest sites are on the shores of islands and bays with enough vegetation to hide in.
 There, their eggs are safe from such predators as raccoons, coyotes, and foxes.

 Loons are impressive in size.
 With a wing span that can expand to one metre, loons weigh anywhere from 2.5 to 6 kg.

 While they’re generally peaceful, loons aren’t afraid to show aggression if they feel threatened.
-If they do, you’ll hear the loon’s tremolo call or “laugh,” which is a frenzied staccato sound that communicates alarm.
+If they do, you’ll hear the loon’s tremolo call or “laugh,” which is a frenzied sound that communicates alarm or a territory claim.

 Home sweet home to the true north

-In late April and early May, male loons fly north from the southern U.S. and Mexico to establish their territory and search for a mate.
+In April and early May, adult loons fly to their breeding grounds from the east and west coasts of North America to establish their territory and search for a mate.